hemanthk92/IDD-Fa18-Lab1/README.md

 ## Part E. Fade an LED using Arduino

 **a.
 What do you have to modify to make the code control the circuit you've built on your breadboard?**
-We have to modify the pin #.
+We use the analogwrite function as opposed to digital write function.
+In the analogwrite function we can specify a brightness.
+And in order to make the light fade we loop through various brightness values.

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**
-Analog write uses PWM so it sends current signal many times on and off in a second. digitwrite produces a constant signal.
+Analog write uses PWM so it sends current signal many times on and off in a second. digitalwrite produces a constant signal.
-Why does the PWM change the fade of the light?
-Shouldnt it just be turning on and off a lot ? we dont even have to use knob on potentioemter.

 ## Part F. FRANKENLIGHT!!!